5 min read

 The chip shortage is an urgent crisis across multiple industries

 Across Company Docs, the mentions have risen even more dramatically.
-We found 2,258 company docs referencing the chip shortage within the last twelve months.
-But the number of documents published has risen 250% in the last 90 days.
+For example, we found 2,258 company docs referencing the chip shortage within the last twelve months.
+But the number of documents published has risen 250% over the previous 90 days.

 Among these documents, the following were the top ten industries that were most discussed.

-To get a better sense of how these industries are reacting to this chip shortage, we found some key insights across multiple documents from some of the largest companies most affected by this crisis.
+To better understand how these industries are reacting to this chip shortage, we found critical insights across multiple documents from some of the largest companies most affected by this crisis.

 Semiconductor & Semiconductor Equipment